OpenBankingUK/read-write-vrp-docs-pub/profiles/vrp-profile.md

 ### Multiple Authorisation

-- Multi-authorisation aspects of VRP Consent and domestic-vrp resource is same PISP R/W Payment Initiation APIs.
+- In the current version of the specification, VRP is not supported for accounts that require multiple PSUs to authorise a payment.

 ### SCA through the PISP